bevyengine/bevy-website/content/learn/book/plugin-development/_index.md

 ## Generic Plugin Types

 It can be useful to allow your users to supply generic types to your plugins.
-It can enable them to write custom logic for components to be used; give your plugin a marker component to note an entity it should do some logic to; add events that your plugin should listen for; or a resource your plugin should use (which is useful if you want to apply your plugin to multiple resources of same type via type aliases.)
+It can enable them to write custom logic for components to be used; give your plugin a marker component to note an entity it should do some logic to; add events that your plugin should listen for; or a resource your plugin should use (which is useful if you want to apply your plugin to multiple resources of the same type via type aliases.)

 You can define a generic plugin like so: